asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     1. Log in to Horizon Dashboard.
     2. Navigate to Project -> Compute -> Instances
     3. Launch instance VM_1 with image TestVM-VMDK and flavor m1.tiny.
-    4. Launch instance VM_2 with image TestVM-VMDK and flavor m1.tiny.
+    4. Launch instance VM_2 with image TestVM and flavor m1.tiny.
     5. Verify that VMs should communicate between each other.
 Send icmp ping from VM_1 to VM_2 and vice versa.
     6. Disable NSX_port of VM_1.
     7. Verify that VMs should not communicate between each other.
 Send icmp ping from VM_2 to VM_1 and vice versa.